github/rest-api-docs-md/repos/{owner}/{repo}/releases/get.md

 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+This returns a list of releases, which does not include regular Git tags that have not been associated with a release.
+To get a list of Git tags, use the [Repository Tags API](https://docs.github.com/rest/repos/repos#list-repository-tags).

+Information about published releases are available to everyone.
+Only users with push access will receive listings for draft releases.